 Traditionally speaking, a sales funnel is pretty simple if you follow the AIDA model of: Attention, Interest, Decision, and Action.

 The goal of marketing was to drive people in through this funnel until they finally made a sale.
 At every stage, you, the marketer, would have to be providing prospects and leads with a reason to continue going down the funnel.

 While there are many variations of this funnel, and you can certainly add in more steps along the way if you require more time to nurture a lead, it all basically ends in a single sale.
 Once someone has made a purchase, they are out of the funnel.

-However, in 2018 a sales funnel now looks more like this:
+However, today, a sales funnel now looks more like this:

 As you can see, the sales funnel itself has expanded; there is now a distinct front-end and back-end.